GDG-on-Campus-SKHU/98developers-flutter-app/README.md

 > *figure 7: Take shot*,
 > *figure 8: Submission*

-#### 1. On the Home screen, you can submit photos for challenges you are participating in and view the details of challenges currently in progress.
-#### 2. Enhanced visual appeal through the application of dynamic colors
-#### 3. Find available environmental challenges and register by paying the fees.
+- Find available environmental challenges and register by paying the fees.
-#### 4. Once the challenge starts, users take and submit certification photos at designated intervals during a set period of time.
+- Once the challenge starts, users take and submit certification photos at designated intervals during a set period of time.
-#### 5. When the challenge begins, users need to take photos to confirm that they have completed the challenge at certain times throughout a specific period.
+- When the challenge begins, users need to take photos to confirm that they have completed the challenge at certain times throughout a specific period.
 These photos must then be submitted for verification.

 ## Web(Adminstrator)